-Working out at home has become increasingly popular over the years so, if you hate going to a gym or have space in your house or garage to make use of, a home gym can be a great addition to your home.
-We’ve put together this home gym cost guide for you to see the average cost of exercise equipment in the UK.
+Working out at home has become increasingly popular over the years and if you don’t want to pay for a gym membership and have space in your house or garage to make use of, a home gym can be a great addition to your home.

 The main factors that will affect the price of your home gym are:

 - Type and quality of equipment

 - Any structural work needed (e.g. if the floor, walls or ceiling need stabilising to accommodate equipment)

 If you’re looking to create a garage home gym, check out our garage conversion: ultimate guide to costing and planning.

 What about building a space for a home gym?